tc39/proposal-iterator-helpers/README.md

 ## Proposal

-The proposal introduces a collection of new methods on the Iterator and AsyncIterator prototypes, to allow general usage and consumption of iterators.
+The proposal introduces a collection of new methods on the Iterator prototype, to allow general usage and consumption of iterators.
 For specifics on the implemented methods, please refer to the specification.

 See [DETAILS.md](./DETAILS.md) for details on semantics decisions.